NathanaelGo/the-halcyon-cradle/NPCs/Codex/Winry Forger.md

 [[June]] tried to recruit her to become her [[Raisers & Shadows|Shadow]]

 Can access level 6 or more for [[Gremory's Library]]

+Secure but compromised - Felixion
+Made a blood pact long ago with something still alive (someone close they consider family)